ComPWA/PWA-pages/docs/software/git/remotes.md

 git branch -vv
 ```

-The last command shows you that you are automatically checked out to the
+The last command shows you that you are automatically checked out to the `main`
-`master` branch.
-It also shows `origin/master`.
-This is because the
+branch.
+It also shows `origin/main`.
+This is because the {command}`git clone`
-{command}`git clone` command added a
+command added a
 [remote](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) named
 `origin` to your local Git repository pointing to your the SSH address of your
 ComPWA fork.